Profit Sharing Plans for Small Businesses

 When plans allow participants to direct their investments, fiduciaries need to take steps to regularly make participants aware of their rights and responsibilities under the plan related to directing their investments.
 This includes providing plan and investment-related information, including information about fees and expenses that participants need to make informed decisions about the management of their individual accounts.
 Participants must receive the information before they can first direct their investment in the plan and annually thereafter.
 The investment-related information needs to be presented in a format, such as a chart, that allows for a comparison among the plan’s investment options.
 A model chart is available here.
 If you use information provided by a service provider that you rely on reasonably and in good faith, you will be protected from liability for the completeness and accuracy of the information.

 There are certain transactions that are prohibited under the law to prevent dealings with parties that have certain connections to the plan, self-dealing, or conflicts of interest that could harm the plan.
 However, there are a number of exceptions under the law, and additional exemptions may be granted by the U.S. Department of Labor, where protections for the plan are in place in conducting the transactions.

 One exemption allows the provision of investment advice to participants who direct the investments in their accounts.
 This applies to the buying, selling, or holding of an investment related to the advice as well as to the receipt of related fees and other compensation by a fiduciary adviser.
-Please check www.dol.gov/ebsa for more information.
+Please check dol.gov/ebsa for more information.

 Another exemption in the law permits you to offer loans to participants through your plan.
 If you do, the loan program must be carried out in such a way that the plan and all other participants are protected.
-Thus, the decision about each loan request is treated as a plan investment and considered accordingly.
+Thus, the decision on each loan request is treated as a plan investment and considered accordingly.

 Persons handling plan funds or other plan property generally must be covered by a fidelity bond to protect the plan against loss resulting from fraud and dishonesty by those covered by the bond.